islamkhattab/AzurePSMA/README.md

 > Before Begining, Please first read [How to create an AzureAD Microsoft Identity Manager Management Agent using the MS GraphAPI and Differential Queries](https://blog.darrenjrobinson.com/how-to-create-an-azuread-microsoft-identity-manager-management-agent-using-the-ms-graphapi-and-differential-queries/), to get overview of the idea we are intoducing here as it is based on the same idea

-* Create a folder that will contain mainly the following files
+* Create a folder 'AzurePSADMA' for example that will contain mainly the following files

 File Name | Description
 ------------- | -------------